monktastic/blog/pages/dream/new/the-great-mystery.md

 * "So then what is this 'meaning of life' that you promised?"

 The purpose is to wake up.
-You do this by recognizing and appreciating the miracle that you're continually (but unknowingly) engulfed in.
+You do this by recognizing and appreciating that you're continuously engulfed in a a miracle *beyond your wildest dreams*.
 By releasing the illusion of being identical with your character, yet taking radical responsibility for her dream.
 By recognizing everyone and everything else as yourself.
 By relinquishing the painful illusion of a cold, uncaring external reality enforcing its whims upon little old separate you.
 By deeply releasing all fear, blame, and guilt.
-By taking a leap of faith, beyond what your mind convinces you is reasonable.
+By taking a leap of faith, beyond what your mind convinces you is "reasonable."
+By being skeptical in ways that you haven't yet dared.

 ---